 Is it worth to go?

 If you’re some extra days in Buenos Aires?
 Why not.
 You will get in touch with the local life in Buenos Aires.
 But, it’s perfect if you’re traveling with children and want to rest for a moment.
-There are activities such as concerts, animation for children and a water playground.
+There are activities such as concerts, animation for children, and a water playground.
 Because it’s the only “beach” in the capital city, you can expect a crowded area on weekends.

 In short, you can’t swim in the river and most of the public spaces in Buenos Aires are quietly crowded in summer.
-We suggest heading to a rooftop bar, some have pools too 😉
+I suggest heading to a rooftop bar, some have pools too 😉

 Now the good news.
 There are beaches on the coastline in Argentina.
 The most famous destination is Mar del Plata and Pinamar.
 Both are 4 hours away from Buenos Aires.